-- fixed payments, including in-substance fixed payments): - variable lease payments that depend on an index or a rate, initially measured using the index or rate at the commencement date; - amounts expected to be payable under residual value guarantees; and - the exercise price of a purchase option that the Financial Group is reasonably certain to exercise, lease payments for an optional renewal term if the Financial Group is reasonably certain to exercise the extension option, and penalties for terminating a lease early, unless the Financial Group is reasonably certain not to terminate the lease early.
+- fixed payments, including in-substance fixed payments): - variable lease payments that depend on an index or a rate, initially measured using the index or rate at the commencement date; - amounts expected to be payable under residual value guarantees; and - the exercise price of a purchase option that the Bank is reasonably certain to exercise, lease payments for an optional renewal term if the Bank is reasonably certain to exercise the extension option, and penalties for terminating a lease early, unless the Bank is reasonably certain not to terminate the lease early.

 The lease liability is measured at amortized cost using the effective interest method.
-It is remeasured if there is a change in future lease payments resulting from a change in an index or a rate, if there is a change in the Financial Group's estimate of the amount that is expected to be payable under a residual value guarantee, if the Financial Group changes its assessment of exercising a purchase, extension, or termination option, or if there is a revised in-substance fixed payment.
+It is remeasured if there is a change in future lease payments resulting from a change in an index or a rate, if there is a change in the Bank's estimate of the amount that is expected to be payable under a residual value guarantee, if the Bank changes its assessment of exercising a purchase, extension, or termination option, or if there is a revised insubstance fixed payment.
 Where the lease liability is remeasured as described above, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or it is recognized in profit or loss if the carrying amount of the right-of-use asset is reduced to zero.

-The Financial Group does not present right-of-use assets that meet the definition of investment property under "Property and equipment right-of-use assets," and lease liabilities under "Lease liability," both in the statement of financial position.
+The Bank does not present right-of-use assets that meet the definition of investment property under "Property and equipment right-of-use assets, net" and lease liabilities under "Lease liability," both in the statement of financial position.